karanbhatt99/UKPN---Predicting-Export-Capacity-of-Low-Carbon-Technologies/README.md

 Battery Storage

-Each installation can contribute Export capacity — energy exported back to the grid.
+Each LCT installation can contribute Export capacity — energy exported back to the grid.

-For Distribution Network Operators (DNOs) like UK Power Networks, it is critical to:
+For Distribution Network Operators (DNOs) like UK Power Networks, forecasting future Export capacity is critical to:

-✅ Understand how much energy these new technologies will contribute ✅ Anticipate grid load
+Anticipate grid load

-✅ Plan infrastructure upgrades
+Plan infrastructure upgrades

+Support renewable energy integration

 This project builds a machine learning model to predict the Export capacity of new LCT installations, based on installation attributes.

-🎯 Business Problem
+# Business Problem
-The core business question is:
+Goal:

-“Given the attributes of a new LCT installation, how much Export capacity should we expect?”
+Given the attributes of a new LCT installation, predict the expected Export capacity (in kW).

-By answering this, DNO planners can:
+This allows DNO planners to:

-✅ Forecast grid contributions from LCT
+Forecast Export contributions from future installations

+Identify Local Authorities or regions with high expected Export

-✅ Prioritize network investments
+Prioritize infrastructure investments

-✅ Identify locations of potential grid stress
+Manage risk areas where the model is less certain

+# Dataset Overview
+The project uses the UKPN Low Carbon Technologies Secondary dataset, which includes:

+Installation attributes: Category, Type, LicenceArea, LocalAuthority

+Technical attributes: LCT_Connections, Import, Export (target variable)

+Location attributes: LocalAuthority

+Key columns used in this project:

+Category — Generation, EV, Heat Pump, Battery Storage

+Type — Solar PV, EV Charger, etc.

+LicenceArea — Area of operation

+LocalAuthority — Local district

+LCT_Connections — Number of LCT connections

+Export — Target variable (kW exported back to grid)

-🛠️ Approach
+# Approach
-1️⃣ Data Exploration & Understanding
+1. Data Exploration & Understanding
 Performed Exploratory Data Analysis (EDA) to understand:

-Distribution of Export capacity → right-skewed with outliers
+Distribution of Export capacity (skewed with long right tail)

-Key drivers of Export:

-Category (Generation dominates)

-Type (Solar PV → highest Export)

-LCT_Connections → strong correlation with Export

-Why?
+Correlations between features and Export

+Impact of Category and Type on Export

-→ Understand data quality
+Identification of outliers and data quality issues

-→ Guide feature selection
-→ Anticipate modeling challenges (skew, outliers)
+This helped guide feature engineering and model selection.

-2️⃣ Data Cleaning & Feature Engineering
+2. Data Cleaning & Feature Engineering
-Dropped unused columns (non-predictive / high cardinality)
+Dropped non-predictive columns (location codes, empty columns)

 One-Hot Encoded categorical variables

-Why?
-→ Ensure models can effectively handle categorical data → Avoid overfitting on sparse features
+Standardized processing pipeline for training and prediction

+3. Model Selection
+Three models were compared:

-3️⃣ Model Selection
+Model	Reason for Selection
-Compared 3 models:

-Model	Why I chose it
-Linear Regression	Baseline model — easy to interpret Random Forest	Captures non-linear relationships, robust to outliers XGBoost	State-of-the-art for tabular data, handles skewed targets, highly tunable
+Linear Regression	Simple, interpretable baseline Random Forest	Captures non-linear relationships, robust to outliers XGBoost	State-of-the-art model for tabular data, handles skew and interactions well

-Why this is relevant:
-Export capacity is driven by complex interactions (Category, Type, Location, LCT_Connections).
-We need models that can capture non-linearity and handle skew — XGBoost is ideal for this.

-4️⃣ Validation Strategy
+4. Validation Strategy
-Used 5-Fold Cross Validation to ensure model stability
+5-Fold Cross Validation used to assess model stability

-Evaluated on unseen test set using:
+Final performance evaluated on a held-out test set using:

 Root Mean Squared Error (RMSE)

 Mean Absolute Error (MAE)

-Why this is relevant:
-→ To avoid overfitting
-→ To provide a realistic estimate of model performance → Business users want to know: “How accurate is this model on new data?”

-📈 Results
+# Results
-Model Comparison:
+Model Comparison
 Model	CV Mean RMSE	CV Std RMSE	Test RMSE	Test MAE Linear Regression	19.86	1.95	12.89	6.93
 Random Forest	20.55	1.85	15.02	6.93
 XGBoost	19.96	1.98	13.72	6.26

 Final Model: XGBoost
-Why?

-✅ Most robust to skewed Export distribution
-✅ Lowest Mean Absolute Error → key for business usability ✅ Captures non-linear effects between Category, Type, and LCT_Connections
+XGBoost was selected as the final model because:

+It provides the lowest Mean Absolute Error (MAE), which is most useful for business users

+It handles the skewed distribution of Export well

+It captures complex non-linear relationships between features and Export

+The model predicts Export capacity with an average error of approximately 6.26 kW on unseen test data.

-🔍 Key Insights
+# Key Insights from Dataset
-✅ Export capacity is primarily driven by:
+Export capacity is strongly driven by:

-Category (Generation → highest Export)

-Type (Solar PV → dominant)

-LCT Connections (higher → more Export)

-✅ XGBoost predicts Export with average error ~6.26 kW — highly usable for:

-Grid planning

-Forecasting aggregate Export by region

-Prioritizing infrastructure upgrades
+Category — Generation installations (especially Solar PV) contribute the most Export

+Type — Solar PV is the dominant source of Export

+LCT_Connections — Higher number of connections generally correlates with higher Export

+LocalAuthority-level analysis:

+Some LocalAuthorities have higher variance in Export, suggesting regional differences in technology adoption and installation practices.

+The dataset suggests that:

+Future Export growth will continue to be led by Generation/Solar PV

+LCT_Connections is a reliable predictor of Export scaling

+There is some variability at the LocalAuthority level which could be further explored or modeled

+# Business Value
+The model allows DNO planners to:

+Forecast grid contributions from new LCT installations

+Inform capacity planning and investment decisions

+Identify potential grid stress points

+Support renewable integration strategies

+Quantify risk by highlighting regions where predictions are less certain

-📊 Visualizations
+# Visualizations
 Export Distribution
 outputs/visualizations/export_distribution.png